shakeel-faiz/FF/003/database.md

 - **Distributed Databases**: In a distributed database, data is stored across multiple physical locations, allowing for improved fault tolerance and performance.
 Example: **Google Spanner**.

+## What are Applications of Databases?

+Databases are used across various fields to store, manage and retrieve data such as:

+-   **Banking**: For managing customer accounts and financial transactions.
+-   **Retail**: For tracking products, sales, and customer data.
+-   **Healthcare**: For storing patient information and medical records.
+-   **Education**: For managing student data, course details, and grades.